austindriggs/austindriggs.github.io/_portfolio/urc.md

 collection: portfolio
 ---

+---

-I was the Electronics Lead at WVU for Mars Society’s University Rover Challenge (URC).
+I am the Electronics Lead at WVU for Mars Society’s University Rover Challenge (URC).

+See more on GitHub: https://github.com/wvu-urc/